 Where can I buy Salba?

 Salba is sold in various health food stores and online stores throughout North America.
-In the US, it can be purchased directly from Salba Smart, Amazon.com (see images below), or your favorite online health food store.
+In the US, it can be purchased directly from Salba Smart, Amazon.com (see images links), or your favorite online health food store.
 In Canada, it can be purchased from Well.ca or NationalNutrition.ca

 How much does Salba cost?